 Here’s an example of the email I sent my non-paying client.
 Notice that I listed all of the methods I used to contact them (to no avail), the exact dates, their promise to me, information about the contract, and my written notice about further action.

 Funny thing: within 3 hours of sending this email I received a response from my contact (imagine that!) and within 4 days the money was in my bank account.
 Go figure!
 Sometimes clients just need to be reminded that they can’t push freelancers around.

-This email format didn’t just work for me!
-Give it a try for yourself.
+Don’t believe me?
+This email format didn’t just work for me.

 Hopefully by now you’ve taken the first few steps and your client is in the process of paying your invoice.
 In that case you’re lucky!
 If not, here are the next steps in the process.

 Have a lawyer friend send a letter (on their professional letterhead) stating that you plan to pursue this matter further, and that you’re applying X% fee to the invoice each month.
 Hopefully a late-payment fee is in the freelance contract, but if not you should add it.

 Mail this letter via snail mail with return receipt requested notifying them that they are X days overdue for payment and as per the contract you are owed $X. If you’re not paid within X amount of time you will pursue further legal action.
 Make sure you keep the receipt for when they sign for the letter.

 You don’t even have to pay a lawyer to do this, just ask your friend if you can use their stationary.
 Many times a legal-looking piece of paper is all it takes to get a client’s butt in gear. 🙂

 Need a good legal resource?
 Check out Rachel Rodger’s website, Small Business Bodyguard.
 She specializes in issues like this, as well as other legal obstacles that freelancers face.